nour-s/fleet-management/readme.md

   `Shipments take “created” state when they are first created, switch to “loaded” state when they are loaded into a sack, and switch to “unloaded” when they are unloaded at the delivery point.`

 - The Sack takes the state “loaded” when it is loaded into a vehicle explicitly, there was no mention of such a case (apart from listing it in the Sack state table).
-- You will validate the state of shipment `P8988000120` manually (since I'm using an in-memory database this won't be easy, and requires some debugging.
+- I use DomainException to represent any invalid operation that is not allowed by the business, but in our case the requirement is to skip them (such as unloading a shipment to the wrong destination)
 - The system is missing some edge case handling such as unloading an unloaded shipment
+- I haven't added any unit tests for the `GET /shipments?barcode=<barcode>` endpoint as it is not part of the requirement.

 #### Tools I used

 I used mermaid to create the flow charts using just code.
-If you notice the `requirments.md` file, you will see some charts.
+If you notice the docs folder, you will see some charts.
 I also used it to create the class diagram for reference.

 `Mermaid` is supported by Github if you inserted it in Markdown files.
 You can also install a VS Code client that can render Mermaid diagrams in Markdown files.